GH-Shivam007/50DaysOfCode/approachDay9.md

         return numStr[(n - 1) % digitInNum] - '0';
     }
 };

-📈 Time & Space Complexity
+###📈 Time & Space Complexity
-Time Complexity: O(log n), where n is the value of the input integer.
+Time Complexity: O(log(n)), where n is the input number.
+The loop iterates to determine the range and number containing the nth digit, with the number of iterations growing logarithmically.

-Space Complexity: O(1) (constant space as no additional space is used except for variables).
+Space Complexity: O(1), since no additional space is used except for a few variables.

 🧠 Insight
-This approach cleverly breaks down the problem into segments based on the number of digits in each group (1-digit numbers, 2-digit numbers, etc.).
-The nth digit is then determined by identifying which number contains it.
+This approach avoids generating the entire sequence and directly calculates the nth digit using number properties.
+It efficiently reduces the search space by increasing the digit length in powers of 10.

 🔁 Flowchart (Mermaid)
 mermaid
 Copy
 Edit
-graph TD;
+graph LR
+    A[Start] --> B[Initialize variables]
-    A[Start] --> B{Is n > digitInNum * end?};
+    B --> C{n > digitInNum * end}
-    B -->|Yes| C[Update n, digitInNum, start, end];
-    C --> B;
-    B -->|No| D[Calculate the number containing nth digit];
+    C -->|Yes| D[Update n, digitInNum, start, and end] C -->|No| E[Find the number containing nth digit] E --> F[Convert number to string]
-    D --> E[Convert to string and return nth digit];
+    F --> G[Return nth digit]
-    E --> F[End];
+    G --> H[End]
 🚀 Problem 2: Swapping Nodes in a Linked List
 🔍 Problem Statement
-Given the head of a singly linked list and an integer k, swap the k-th node from the beginning with the k-th node from the end.
+Given the head of a singly linked list, swap the kth node from the beginning and the kth node from the end of the list.
+Return the modified list.

 ✅ Approach
-Traverse the linked list and store the nodes in a vector.
+Store nodes in an array: Traverse the linked list and store each node in an array.

-Swap the values of the k-th node from the beginning and the k-th node from the end.
+Identify the nodes to swap: Using the array, identify the kth node from the beginning and end.

+Perform the swap: Swap the values of the identified nodes.

-Return the head of the modified list.
+Return the modified list: Return the modified linked list.

 🧾 Code
 cpp